 Storm Windows

-I always look forward to removing the storm windows!
-It gives the home such a bright and new perspective after all those long winter months of hibernation.
+To get ready for summer, I always look forward to removing the storm windows.
+They give the home such a bright and new perspective after all those long winter months of hibernation.

 Opening the windows and letting all that fresh air in!
 Priceless.

-My father came up with this easy and brilliant way for storing the storm windows in the summertime so that they don’t get banged up or broken.
+My father invented this easy and brilliant way of storing storm windows in the summertime so that they don’t get banged up or broken.

-Simple white hooks mounted into the ceiling allow us to hang all the storm windows from the ceiling beams in the garage.
+Simple white hooks mounted into the ceiling allow us to hang all the storm windows from the garage ceiling beams.

 You may also enjoy the post, Chatting About This and That in Vintage Home Decorating from this same time last year.